aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/technical-articles/retrieving-embedded-documents-from-a-task-s-notes/_index.md

 You will need [Aspose.Words for .NET](https://products.aspose.com/words/net) to retrieve the documents using NotesRTF property of a task.

 ## **Retrieving Embedded Documents from Task Notes**
-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-Articles-RetrieveTaskEmbeddedDocuments-RetrieveTaskEmbeddedDocuments.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-Articles-RetrieveTaskEmbeddedDocuments.cs" >}}